-The Office of Freight, Logistics, and Passenger Operations, in coordination with other organizations and agencies, and Florida Department of Transportation departments welcomes your involvement in the development of the Freight Mobility and Trade Plan.
+The Office of Freight, Logistics and Passenger Operations, in coordination with other organizations and agencies and Florida Department of Transportation offices, welcomes your involvement in the implementation and refinement of the Freight Mobility and Trade Plan.

-The Freight Mobility and Trade Plan (FMTP) seeks to define policies and investments that will enhance Florida’s economic development efforts into the future.
-Without your involvement, this plan will not achieve the degree of success necessary for that enhancement.
+The Freight Mobility and Trade Plan (FMTP) defines policies and investments that will enhance Florida’s economic development efforts into the future.
+Without your continued involvement, this plan cannot be a valid representation of the industry.
+The Freight Mobility and Trade Plan is complete!
+The Policy Element was adopted June 2013 and the Investment Element was adopted September 2014.
+Please see the following pages for more detail:

 Approved on April 27, 2012 by signature of Governor Richard L. Scott, Florida House Bill 599 requires the Florida Department of Transportation to develop the Freight Mobility and Trade Plan.
 The goals for the creation of the plan are: